-As the passenger vehicle stock grows, existing vehicles in the stock are retired and new vehicles are purchased each year.
-As a result, the average fuel efficiency of the vehicle stock and the vehicles that comprise it change.
-Each year, 6.67% of the existing passenger vehicle stock is replaced by new vehicles.22 New vehicles entering the stock have a higher fuel efficiency rating due to the federal Corporate Average Fuel Economy (CAFE) Standard, which results in an increase in the average fuel efficiency of the entire stock.23 The GHG and energy use reduction impacts of the CAFE Standard were included in the analysis to make its impact explicit.
+Each year, 6.67% of the existing passenger vehicle stock is replaced by new vehicles.
+New vehicles entering the stock have a higher fuel efficiency rating due to the federal Corporate Average Fuel Economy (CAFE) Standard, which results in an increase in the average fuel efficiency of the entire stock.
+The reductions in GHG emissions and energy use driven by the CAFE Standard were included in the analysis to make its impact explicit.
 Because it is a federal regulation already in place, the CAFE Standard will achieve GHG reductions regardless of actions taken in the Cities of Portland and South Portland.

-The current Federal administration has proposed a rollback of the CAFE standards; however, Maine is one of the states that follows the California standards, which are aligned with the CAFE standards set under President Obama.
+The Trump administration has proposed a rollback of the CAFE standards; however, Maine is one of the states that follows the California standards, which are aligned with the CAFE standards set under President Obama.
 The model assumes that that lawsuits to end California's higher standards fail to have an impact, and that California and other states (including Maine) continue to use higher fuel standards and that the auto industry does not market different cars in adjoining states.
-CAFE thresholds would continue to get stricter out to 2025, and then remain constant.
-Savings would continue to grow as older cars are replaced.
-Because of the current low weighted average fuel economy of the vehicle fleet in southern Maine, the impact of the CAFE Standards is significant on its own.
-The blended fuel economy numbers assume that 45% of passenger vehicle VMT continues to be from light trucks, as it is today, as shown in Table 19.
+CAFE thresholds would continue to get stricter out